 From big data to cloud computing, from astronomy to sports, data science is the foundation of our data-driven future, and the demand for trained data scientists has never been higher.

-- Students can learn the fundamentals of data science, from data analysis to the principles of machine learning, database concepts, algorithm design, statistical theory, and more.
+Choose to specialize in foundational data science to thoroughly understand the fundamental concepts of data science, from data analysis to the principles of machine learning, database concepts, algorithm design, statistical theory, and more.

-- Embedded systems, the concepts of databases, cloud computing, distributed systems, and big data applications are just some of the areas of focus for students who are interested in the design, implementation, and study of data systems.
+If you’re interested in the design, implementation, and study of data systems, you might be interested in the data systems specialization.
+Embedded systems, cloud computing, distributed systems, and big data applications are just some of the areas of focus for data science majors specializing in data systems.

-- Students interested in network and applied data science learn the fundamentals of network science and data visualization, and they can apply their knowledge to a variety of areas, such as big data, data mining, analytics, biology, and more.
+If you specialize your data science major in network and applied data science, you’ll learn the fundamentals of network science and data visualization, and apply your knowledge to a variety of areas such as big data, data mining, analytics, biology, and more.

 Data science requires a bridge between people and technology.
 This specialization gives you the tools to explore the human-technology interface including design, visualization, collaborative technologies.